For many years, we measured intelligence with IQs tests. But recently, we’ve discovered that there are many different ways to measure intelligence.

 Which Famous People Have Linguistic Intelligence?

-Because those with linguistic intelligence work well with words, they often choose to pursue career paths that let them exercise their talents.
+Because those with this innate skill work well with words, they often choose to pursue career paths that let them exercise their talents.

 Some of the most famous people with linguistic intelligence are: